msmbuilder/osprey/README.md

 ```

 Then run `osprey worker`.
 You can run multiple parallel instances
-of `osprey worker` simultaniously on a cluster too.
+of `osprey worker` simultaneously on a cluster too.

 ```
 $ osprey worker config.yaml